 Like traditional thermometers, a dial style will only give a reading for where it is clipped, whereas the center of the liquid may be much hotter.

-Although these tend to be more expensive, digital thermometers offer some automation to cooking, especially if they have audible alarms that sound when the mixture is nearing its temperature.
+Although these tend to be more expensive, digital thermometers offer some automation to cooking, especially if they have audible alarms that sound when the mixture is nearing its desired temperature.

-Some digital thermometers also give a reading much faster than a manual thermometer and because most tend to have a stainless steel probe they can be quickly inserted into any part of the mixture for a more accurate reading.
+Some digital thermometers also give a reading much faster than a manual thermometer, and because most tend to have a stainless steel probe, they can be quickly inserted into any part of the mixture for a more accurate reading.

 Temperatures for Candy Making